Travel Tuesday: Sustainable travel in Alaska with Michaela Guzy

 Catch “Oh the People You Meet with Michaela Guzy” 11 a.m.
 Sunday on the KTLA+ app, available on Roku, Amazon Firestick and Apple TV.

-This segment is sponsored by “Oh the People You Meet,” and aired on KTLA’s Off the Clock on April 19, 2022.
+This segment is sponsored by “Oh the People You Meet” and Norwegian Cruise Line, and aired on KTLA’s Off the Clock on April 19, 2022.